 I first learned of homeschooling in 1997 and promptly asked, “Is that even legal?”
 It would be many more painful years of bad experiences in public school before I got up the courage to pull my daughter Danielle out of school and homeschool her through her high school years.

 For Danielle I put together a rather eclectic curriculum, which you can read more about in my series Choosing A Curriculum.
 It worked well for us and three years later, she obtained her GED and took the SAT and entered college.
-Danielle is now 23 and living in California and going to college.
+Danielle is now 24 and living in California.

 It was a wonderful experience, although bumpy at times, especially early on when she was still stuck in the public school mode.
 Read You Are Only Cheating Yourself that chronicles one such hiccup.
 I walked away from it empowered and ready to do it again.
 In 2006 my daughter Emily was born and I knew homeschooling was the best choice.